How Long Are Dental Assisting Classes?

 Online courses are available in 16-week programs.
 It is important to note, however, that most of these courses only train you as a basic dental assistant.
 These schools require you to enroll in additional training to become certified as an expanded duties dental assistant.
 This, of course, requires more time at an additional cost.

 Hands-on classroom programs are available in most major cities, as well as many smaller cities.
-These classrooms are usually designed to emulate real-life dentist offices with exam chairs, dental tools, x-ray machines, and more.
-Programs are either 9 or 10 months long.
-Either length program results in the same training, so most people opt for the shorter, less expensive 9-month program.
+These classrooms are usually designed to emulate real-life dental offices with exam chairs, dental tools, x-ray machines, and more.
+Programs are either 10 or 11 months long but resulting in the same training, so most people opt for the shorter, less expensive 10-month program.

 Which Dental Assisting Class is Right for Me?